gavincarr/shrtn/README.md

 (TL;DR version: redirects just use static html files with meta refresh headers, so you just need a basic web server, no database, no dynamic code)

+The set of mappings from codes to urls is just stored in a yaml text file, so it is trivial to backup etc.

 Usage
 -----